hotwilson/ship/README.md

 This repo provides you step-by-step instructions to get a new custom program running on a server in the cloud.
-We then make a change and update the server through the automated "pipepline".
+We then make a change and update the server through the automated
+<a href="#Pipeline">""pipepline"</a>.

 The intent of this effort is to vary the components deployed so you can realistically compare